-The Helen B. Warner Prize recognizes early-career astronomers for significant recent contributions to observational or theoretical astronomy, celebrating impactful scientific research.
+The Helen B. Warner Prize honors early-career astronomers for outstanding recent contributions to observational or theoretical astronomy.

 Funder: American Astronomical Society